 How to overcome Digital transformation challenges

-Looking at different stages and digitalization areas, one thing becomes obvious quickly; No matter which size, industry, or implementation of modern technologies occurs, the challenges are remarkably similar.
+Looking at different stages and digitalization areas, one thing becomes obvious quickly: No matter the project size, industry type, or the method of implementing new technologies, the challenges remain the same.

-The COVID crisis is another factor reshaping the world.
-Many countries are still bound to lockdown restrictions, while others have already loosened the prohibition.
+The COVID crisis is another factor reshaping our world.
+Many countries are still bound to lockdown restrictions, while others dared loosen some of the prohibitions.
 People are returning to old places that have grown even more unfamiliar since the protracted withdrawal enforced by legal rules following the pandemic.

-A trip to their favorite coffee shop reveals that not only has the style of the interior remained the same, but so has the taste of breakfast espresso.
-However, the way they are allowed to explore the cafe is different.
+A trip to your favorite coffee shop reveals that not only has the style of the interior remained the same, but so has the taste of breakfast espresso.
+However, the way you are allowed to explore your favorite cafe is different.

-As long as the vaccine is unavailable, we may be forced to adjust to a new lifestyle for a period of months, or even years.
-Certainly, the pandemic causes severe disruptions to governments, the economy, and society.
+If an effective vaccine is unavailable, we may be forced to adjust to a new lifestyle for months or even years.
+Indeed, the pandemic disrupts all aspects and areas of our lives: governments, the economy, and society.

 Leverage technology to maintain economic sustainability

 Giuliano Vita, a co-founder at Discovery, manages a collective of digital entrepreneurs.
-As a result of this pandemic, he has created a digital menu, with the ability to order both takeaway and dine-in.
-Customers can use the menu by scanning a QR code printed on the table with a standard smartphone.
+Driven by the pandemic, he created a digital menu enabling customers to choose between takeaway or dine-in.
+A QR code simplifies the process – clients can scan the menu using a standard smartphone.

 Even banks are becoming more flexible and visible online, hospitals and clinics are developing telemedicine solutions, and schools are switching to online classes.